Raised With A Religious Upbringing

 Or any pop culture that involved magic, monsters, and non-human characters.
 Apparently, exposure to these things would risk us getting possessed by evil spirits.

-When I was 6, my mother snatched my then-favourite Pikachu stuffed toy out of my little hands one night and threw it down the rubbish chute of our 17th storey flat.
-My father tried to coax me back to sleep but I was inconsolable and wailed my lungs out for what felt like hours.
+When I was 6, mum snatched my then-favourite Pikachu toy out of my little hands and threw it down the rubbish chute of our flat.
+My father tried to coax me back to sleep but I was inconsolable and wailed my lungs out.
 Sad reacts only.

 2. Not believing in luck